 Jolanda Stringield, Administrator of Community Based Programs, Divine Providence Village

-In a compelling three-part presentation, Jennifer Harniman-Crangle, Jolanda Stringfield, and Monique and Deacon Lawrence will unveil the inspiring journey toward realizing LIfesharing with medically complicated children in Pennsylvania.
-United by a shared vision for Deacon, their work centered on providing a safe and nurturing environment for him within the embrace of his family in the community.
+Hear the inspiring journey toward Lifesharing with medically complicated children in Pennsylvania.
+United by a shared vision for Deacon, their work centered on providing a safe and nurturing environment for him with his family in the community.
 Monique and Deacon will share how their lives have changed and how Deacon is living his best life.

 2:30 – 3:30 PM Breakout 3C (repeat)